遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Climate Governance

-FENC's climate governance is led by the Board of Directors, which oversees the company's climate-related strategies and management guidelines.
-FENC also set up a functional committee at the Board level, the Sustainability Committee.
-In addition, the Sustainability Implementation Committee was established under the company's organizational structure, with the President of Corporate Management serving as the convener.
-The committee consists of representatives from the production sites and business units of each Business, and the administrative department, collaborating to promote the company's climate-related risk mitigation, adaption and low-carbon transition.
-The Energy Task Force is in charge of matters related to greenhouse gases and energy management.
-The Sustainability Team of the Corporate Staff Office is responsible for compiling sustainability performance data and reporting to the Board of Directors and the Sustainability Committee.
-The Presidents, Chief Operating Officers of each Business and the Energy Task Force report to the Board of Directors and internal meetings on a regular basis.
+FENC's climate governance is led by the Board, which oversees the Company's climate-related strategies and management guidelines, and the Sustainability Committee, a functional committee, has also been set up at the Board level.
+In addition, the Sustainability Implementation Committee was established under the Company's organizational structure with the President of Corporate Management as the convener.
+The committee consists of representatives from each Business, including the production sites, business units and the administrative departments, working collectively to promote the Company's climate-related risk mitigation, adaption and low-carbon transition.
+Among these tasks, matters related to GHG and energy management are under the responsibility of the Energy Task Force, and the Sustainability Team under the Corporate Staff Office compiles sustainability performance data and reports to the Board and the Sustainability Committee.
+The Presidents and Chief Operating Officers of each Business and the Energy Task Force present climate-related issues during the Board and internal meetings at least annually.

 The Organizational Chart of Climate-Related Risk and Opportunity Management